Alfred Pennyworth: DC Rebirth

-As part of Joker's mass assault on Gotham, he managed to temporarily reanimate Alfred's corpse to taunt Batman, but a hallucination of Alfred Batman was experiencing due to exposure to a new form of Joker toxin reminded Bruce that this body wasn't him.

-When the demon Nezha used Damian Wayne to attack Lazarus Island, he reanimated Alfred's corpse to spy on Batman, using a portion of Alfred's real soul to make the impersonation convincing with knowledge of obvious secrets such as how to enter the Batcave.
-However, Batman soon realised that this version of Alfred wasn't his true self, testing him with less obvious methods such as mentioning a non-existent case of "Riddler's Labyrinth", keeping "Alfred" in play so that he could feed Nezha false information.

-When "Alfred" is killed as Batman uses him as a body shield against an attack by a possessed Nightwing, enough of Alfred's real self manifests to assure Batman that he did not kill Alfred again as he wasn't actually alive now anyway.

-After Penguin's faked death activated Failsafe, a robot created by the Batman of Zur-En-Arh personality to go after Batman if he broke his rule, it was revealed that Failsafe could only be deactivated if Alfred confirmed that Batman had not crossed the line, but there was no protocol in place for what might happen if Alfred died before Failsafe was activated.
+Alfred would officially be succeeded as a butler by his grandniece Verity Pennyworth.

 Characterization

 Name

 In 1945, Alfred's name was given officially as Alfred Beagle.
 The surname "Beagle" was explicitly used for Alfred starting in 1945 and on the introduction of "Pennyworth" this is treated as having always been their name by retcon.

 This name was subsequently given to an alternative version of the character from the world of Earth-Two, and Pennyworth became Alfred's accepted surname in the mainstream continuity.

 The name "Pennyworth" was first used for Alfred in 1969, and thereafter it has been assumed that his father was named Jarvis Pennyworth; as it is customary for British domestic servants to be called by surname it might have been implied on Alfred's introduction that Jarvis was the surname he shared with his father.

 Alfred has also used the alias "Thaddeus Crane", which is derived from his middle names.

 His full name of Alfred Thaddeus Crane Pennyworth was depicted on his tombstone in Superman/Batman: Generations.
 Grant Morrison's run has referred to the Beagle surname as a possible stage name.